 Reduced-port ball valves:

 Reduced-port ball valves, also known as RBs, have less flow area than the pipe.
 Flow through the valve that is one pipe size smaller than the valve’s pipe size.
 This sort of ball valve caused a decrease in pressure in the pipeline.
-A 3/4″ reduced port valve has a 1/2″ pipe size ball opening.
+A 3/4″ reduced port valve has a 1/2″ pipe-size ball opening.
 The more compact body will lead to low prices.
 As a result, if such applications do not have a tight flow rate need but have a higher material need.
 The reduced port ball valve is a cost-effective option for a complete stainless body.

 A 3-way ball valve: